janoodleFTW/timy-messenger/README.md

 $ flutter doctor
 ```

-The app is optimised for Android and iOS phones in portrait mode.
+The app is optimized for Android and iOS phones in portrait mode.

 **Note:** Additionally you’ll need to add the GoogleService-Info of your Firebase app to your clients as described in `B3.
 Configure firebase app` below.

 ## Backend (Firebase)

 The backend is build using Firebase’s `node.js` SDK.
 All files are provided in the `firebase` folder.
-To deploy the code create an app and install the firebase CLI (See step 1 & 2 in [Getting started](https://firebase.google.com/docs/functions/get-started)).
+To deploy the code create an app and install the firebase CLI (See steps 1 & 2 in [Getting started](https://firebase.google.com/docs/functions/get-started)).

 *Note: The following steps assume you’re using Firebases’ free `Spark Plan`.
 Therefore we’re performing the configuration manually.*